Foo-Manroot/foo-manroot.github.io/_posts/2017-11-18-gnuradio-ook.markdown

 Replay:
 {% include image.html
 	src="/assets/posts/2017-11-18-gnuradio-ook/flowgraph_replay.jpg"
-	title="Flowgraph to capture the signal to be replayed" alt="Flowgraph with the needed blocks to store the signal into a file"
+	title="Flowgraph to replay the captured signal"
+	alt="Flowgraph with the needed blocks to read the capture file and replay it"
 %}